cityofaustin/Residential-Permitting/_projects/shed.md

 ---
-title: Getting a Shed Permit in Austin, Texas
+title: 'Getting a Shed Permit in Austin, Texas'
 name: Shed
-excerpt: A simple, enclosed structure that is physically detached from your house and that will be used for storage.
+excerpt: 'A simple, enclosed structure that is physically detached from your house and that will be used for storage.'
 ---